anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

    interconnection <https://docs.openstack.org/networking-bgpvpn/latest/>`__
    or `Service Function
    Chaining <https://docs.openstack.org/networking-sfc/latest/>`__)
--  tests are parameterized (e.g. shared vs non-shared live migration)
+-  tests are parameterised (e.g. shared vs non-shared live migration)
 -  blacklist mechanisms are available if needed

 It should be noted that `the RefStack